BCH-RC/DiVenn2/scRNAseq_preprocessing/docker/README.md

 ![Divenn Flow Chart](../../new_tutorial_imgs/Flowchart-DEGprep.png)

+## 🔄 Custom DEG Table Input (User-Supplied CSV)

+In addition to processing .h5ad and .rds files using the built-in Python and R scripts, the DiVenn2 DEG preprocessing pipeline also supports custom DEG table inputs directly from users.
+This allows users who have already performed differential expression analysis in their own environments (outside of the container) to supply pre-formatted CSV files, bypassing the need to run the built-in Preprocessing_h5ad.py or Preprocessing_Seuratobj.r scripts.
+These customized DEG tables must follow the standard DiVenn2 format as described in the 'Output Format' section: each row should contain Condition_1, Condition_2, CellType, Gene, and Reg_direct, where Reg_direct is 1 for upregulated and 2 for downregulated genes in Condition_1.
+By supporting this flexible input mode, users can seamlessly integrate their existing pipelines and tools with DiVenn2’s powerful visualization capabilities.

-This directory contains scripts and a Docker/Singularity-based environment for preprocessing single-cell datasets in **h5ad** and **rds (Seurat obj)** formats to generate differentially expressed gene (DEG) files as input for **DiVenn2**.
+The following sections contain scripts and a Docker/Singularity-based environment for preprocessing single-cell datasets in **h5ad** and **rds (Seurat obj)** formats to generate differentially expressed gene (DEG) files as input for **DiVenn2**.
 The containerized setup ensures reproducibility and consistency across computing environments.

 ## **Docker Image**
 The preprocessing pipeline is encapsulated in a pre-built Docker image: